 As soon as, you create new thread, it’s in

-NEWstate.
-It remains in this state until the program starts the thread using it’s
+NEW state.
+Thread remains in New state until the program starts the thread using its start() method.
+At this point, the thread is not alive.

 In most operating systems, each thread is given a small amount of processor time—called a quantum or timeslice—with which to perform its task.
 A task utilizing it’s quantum is said to be in